CrystalNet-Tech/dotnet-for-delphi-samples/samples/getting-started/Networking/Delete_FTP_Server_File/README.md

-# How to delete file on FTP Server in Delphi
+### How to delete file on FTP Server in Delphi

-The demo demonstrates deleting a file from an FTP server in Delphi.
+The sample demonstrates deleting a file from an FTP server in Delphi.